Sphenosuchus: Classification

 In Alick Walker's first paper looking at the origin of birds and crocodiles it is suggested that they could in fact have a close common ancestor with Sphenosuchus.
 The evidence being similarities in several features including: quadrate articulation, inner ear regions, pneumatic spaces connected with the middle ear, the palatal structure, occiput and odd basipterygoid process, and the upper temporal bar positioning in the skull.
 According to these findings Walker thought that the conclusion that birds and crocodiles could be more closely related than previously thought could not be ignored.

 In 1990 Walker revised his previous work with a new, more comprehensive paper regarding Sphenosuchus and the relationship with modern crocodiles and birds.
 Several homologies were discussed.
 Main cavities in the crocodilian skull are also present in Sphenosuchus, sometimes in a less clearly defined state.
 Certain pneumatic spaces in the Sphenosuchus skulls are not found in modern crocodiles but are of closer resemblance to cavities in the bird skull.
 The otic capsule of Sphenosuchus closely resembles those of birds and crocodiles.
-Modern crocodiles head is in the same morphological position as in Sphenosuchus although reduced in comparison.
+Modern crocodiles' heads are in the same morphological position as in Sphenosuchus although reduced in comparison.
 Due to these homologies Walker concludes that the most important steps of crocodylomorph evolution, especially the skull, took place in Sphenosuchia and therefore they should be included in the same taxon as Protosuchia.

-In 1995 Johann Welman published a paper "Euparkia and the origin of birds". where he argues that while Sphenosuchus had been thought to potentially be related to birds he finds the brain case structures of Sphenosuchus to be too specialized to be the sister group of birds.
+In 1995 Johann Welman published a paper "Euparkeria and the origin of birds". where he argues that while Sphenosuchus had been thought to potentially be related to birds he finds the brain case structures of Sphenosuchus to be too specialized to be the sister group of birds.
 Another feature he found to be different was the eustachian system.
 Crocodiles and Sphenosuchus have a median eustachian system while birds do not.
 The internal carotid arteries in birds run on the lateral sides of the basiparaspehnoid while in Sphenosuchus arteries are more or less parallel in ventral view.
 Also in Sphenosuchus the facial nerve exits anteriorly to the otic capsule which is much more derived than birds; birds facial nerve passes between the two parts of the otic capsules.

 Welman finds that the evidence he presented makes it clear that crocodilomorphs are too specialized in a number of key characteristics to be closely related to birds.